Country Code To Emoji Flag ??????????????????

 Converts string of country codes to string of emoji flags.
 As an argument use a single 2-letter country code or a string of multiple codes.

-Emoji symbol is a replacement for an image file.
+Emoji symbol is a textual replacement for a graphic image file while having the benefits of a graphic image.
 The image file is already present at your intended destination (a person's device), so why would you transmit the image to them again and again? -- Use emoji!

 ?
 Green Technology ?